shic/blog/README.md

-#This is "My Code Path" blog
+#My Code Path

 ## Welcome to my blog

-This blog recored the tips and code I've learned during the development.
+This blog posts the tips I've learned during the development.
 Hope it can help the others.

+Welcome to Pull Requests!